mslmslmsl/8-Ks-Code/README.md

 ## Configuration

-    TESTING: I use this to test the script with a more common Form 8-K item and a different repo.
-Update these fields (or remove completely) depending on your needs.
+    TESTING: Used to test the script (uses a more common ITEM and private repo).

     ITEM: Specify the relevant item to filter Form 8-K filings.